-Yescarta, a form of CAR-T therapy which utilizes the body’s own immune system to fight disease, was approved by the FDA this week.
+Yescarta, a form of CAR T therapy which utilizes the body’s own immune system to fight disease, was recently approved by the FDA.
 "The results have been remarkable," said Moffitt Cancer Center’s Frederick Locke, M.D., the co-lead investigator of the pivotal ZUMA-1 clinical trial that tested the new therapy.
 "Thanks to this new therapy, patients are now in remission for months or in some cases more than a year later, and are enjoying their lives.
 This is a huge breakthrough."

 1. What is CAR-T therapy?

-If you’d like to learn more about CAR-T therapy, you can contact Moffitt Cancer Center at 1-888-663-3488 or complete a new patient registration form online.
-We do not require referrals.
+If you’d like to learn more about CAR T therapy, you can contact Moffitt Cancer Center at 1-888-663-3488 or complete a new patient registration form online.